krypton-0x00/krypt_shade/README.md

-# ColorLib
+# Krypt Shade

-ColorLib is a Python library that provides utilities for color manipulation, including:
+KryptShade is a Python library that provides utilities for color manipulation, including:

 - Conversion between HEX and RGB
 - Brightness adjustment